Our customers have been hired at:*Foot Note

 Use our sample public relations officer CV to create an effective CV.
 Start by including the primary sections: contact details, personal statement, work history, skills and education.
 Remember to include your strongest skills and also those that benefit the company you’re applying for.
 To add more information, include optional sections like memberships, volunteer work, certifications and anything else that could apply to you.

 You can create an effective CV for a public relations officer in our CV Maker.
-Simply choose a template, add our expert-suggested content and customize it to your experience and style.
+Simply choose a template, add our job-specific content and customize it to your experience and style.
 You’ll be done in minutes!
 And if you need more time, you can save it and continue to work on it later.

 We have more than 400+ CV examples to help you create the perfect public relations officer CV.